 Don’t want to be surrounded by people your age when you retire?
-Ann Arbor is home to the University of Michigan bringing the median age of the city to 28 years old.
-You’ll spend about $41,250 per year and $2,973 annually on food.
+Ann Arbor is home to the University of Michigan, bringing the median age of the city to 28 years old.
+You’ll spend about $41,250 per year, including $2,973 annually on food.
 Because it’s a college town, rent is higher at $8,300.

 Kansas City, Missouri

 If you’re a fan of jazz and barbeque, give this city of nearly 500,000 a good look.
 Kansas City is well known for both.
 You’ll spend just below $40,000 per year, including $7,366 on rent and $3,045 on groceries.

 Rochester sits on the coast of Lake Ontario and boasts a population of about 208,000.
 If you love the seasons, Rochester has a summer average of 78 degrees and a winter average of 32.
 Annual expenses are $40,586, with $7,400 going to rent and just over $3,000 going to groceries.

 Salt Lake City, Utah

 With the Great Salt Lake on one side, and the snow-capped Wasatch Range on the other side, this town of nearly 200,000 sits 4,226 feet above sea level and is an outdoor enthusiast’s dream.
 Annual expenditures come in at $40,500, with $7,600 going to rent and $3,000 going to groceries.

 If you’re a history buff, Omaha is a stop on the Lewis & Clark National History Trail and known as a town rich in pioneer history.
 With a population of 447,000, annual expenditures come in at $40,000, with $7,460 going to rent and $3,046 going to groceries.